ovh/manager/.ai-doc/30-best-practices/frontend-react-patterns.md

 - **Testing is essential** - patterns should be testable

 **👉 Good React patterns make your code more maintainable, reusable, and performant.**

-React patterns provide proven solutions to common problems.
-By following these patterns, you'll write code that's easier to understand, test, and maintain in the long run.